UCL-ARC/fortran-unit-testing-exercises/episodes/2-intro-to-fortran-unit-tests/challenge-1/solution/README.md

 # Episode 2 - Challenge 1 - Solution: Identify bad practice for unit testing Fortran

-This solution can be built using FPM.
+The solution provided here is an entirely self-contained project which can be built using FPM.

 ```bash
 fpm build